PROFeNoM/AlphaZero/README.md

 #### Training length

 How long has the unsupervised learning process been running obviously influences the final result.
-The unsupervised learning process has been run for about X iterations, i.e., X hours.
+The unsupervised learning process had been run for 10 iterations, i.e., ~24 hours.
+Below are the evolution of the win rate against the random agent and the loss.

+_Nota bene_: This isn't the model used by the AlphaZeroPlayer, as the supervised learning yielded (obviously, considering the training length) better win rate.

 #### Trained agent win rate's against the random agent